Grades / Grade Point

 Reporting of Grades

-Final grades are available only through PAWS (Personal Access Web System at http://paws.southalabama.edu at the completion of each term.
+Final grades are available through PAWS (Personal Access Web System at http://paws.southalabama.edu at the completion of each semester or term.

 Graduate students in full-term courses will receive midterm grades.
 Letter grade feedback for graduate courses may or may not be assigned at midterm but all graduate course midterm grades will address attendance and academic progress.
 Midterm grades are intended to provide feedback for graduate students and will not show on academic transcripts unless the midterm grade is the final grade submitted due to the student’s failure to continue in the course.